 What we don’t: Not ideal for heavy loads; less durable than the competition.

 REI’s in-house collection of gear is a great one-stop shop for casual hikers in search of value, and their Flash 22 pack is no exception.
 First and foremost, the Flash is noticeably simple, with a frameless suspension that lacks the rigidity of other daypacks, thin webbing hipbelt, and basic organization that includes just two external dump pockets and a few zippered accessory stashes.
 Certainly nothing about the pack screams “cushy,” but the foam backpanel insert, mesh hipbelt “wings,” and padding along the back and shoulders are a nice compromise and offer sufficient comfort for light loads.
-And perhaps most importantly, the Flash costs just $60, which is about a third of the cost of the options above.
+And perhaps most importantly, the Flash costs just $60, which is about a third of the cost of the Tempest above.

 The Flash’s design isn’t ideal for serious hikers or gear-heavy outings, and the thin nylon build is far from the most durable here.
 What’s more, it’s only offered in one size (although we have been surprised at how well it seems to fit a range of bodies).
 On the flip side, there are a lot of added benefits to a compressible, sub-1-pound pack—especially for travel, quick jaunts, or even bringing along on a backpacking trip—and we’re big fans of the Flash’s thoughtful details, including a fun selection of colorways and a hidden zippered pocket next to the backpanel (a great storage spot for small valuables like a phone or wallet).
 In the end, if you’re looking to go light (both on the trail and your budget), the Flash 22 has a lot to offer.
-For an even more streamlined version, check out REI’s $20-cheaper Flash 18… Read in-depth review
+For an even more streamlined version, check out REI’s $20-cheaper Flash 18… Read in-depth Flash 22 review

 See the REI Co-op Flash 22